3 days in Milan: Itinerary of what to see in Milan (+ map)

 • Or, conversely, explore Milan after dark, when it’s beautifully lit up.
 From the Navigli Grande Canal to the Duomo, in the evening everything is bathed in warm colours of light.

-• Take a day trip to the surrounding area – Lago di Como and Bergamo are perfect for a day trip.
+• Take a day trip around the area – Lago di Como and Bergamo are perfect for a day trip.

 More information about Northern Italy

-MILAN: Here’s an overview of the best places to visit in Milan.
+MILAN: Here’s an overview of the best things to do in Milan.
 Do you have less time than 3 days for Milan?
-Check out the itinerary for Milan in 2 days or the itinerary for 1 day in Milan.
+Check out the itinerary for 2 days in Milan or the itinerary for 1 day in Milan.

-In Lombardy you will find other beautiful places besides Milan.
+In Lombardy, you’ll find many other beautiful places beyond Milan.
 Just outside Milan is the Alpine lake Lago di Como.
-Or check out our 15 tips on what to see in Bergamo.
+Or check out our 15 tips on things to do in Bergamo.

 ROME: Rome is one of the most popular cities in Europe.
 Here’s a list of the best things to see in Rome.
 Build your 3-day Rome itinerary and see how to save in Rome.
 Find out all about the Vatican Museums or the Colosseum.